CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 Network management includes many important functions, such as: For example, network monitoring, component configuration, event handling, and logging.
 Another important function is reporting, which can be created as a common platform for the network and IT systems.
 Alternatively, it can be implemented as a single platform or as part of the individual management components.

-The network management infrastructure consists of central management systems (eg SNMP servers), administration terminals with software for management access, decentralized management agents, dedicated management tools (eg probes or specific measuring instruments) , Management protocols (such as SNMP or SSH), and management interfaces (such as dedicated Ethernet ports or console ports).
+The network management infrastructure consists of central management systems (eg SNMP server), administration terminals with software for management access, decentralized management agents, dedicated management tools (eg probes or specific measuring instruments) , Management protocols (such as SNMP or SSH), and management interfaces (such as dedicated Ethernet ports or console ports).

 ### 1.2 Objective